 Grocery Shopping– Green your trash bags: It is so easy and inexpensive to get trash bags made from recycled or biodegradable material these days that there is little excuse not to use them.
 You can buy a roll at most supermarkets or online from Kokopelli’s Green Market (kokogm.com).
 Bring your own reusable tote to the grocery store with you.
 Leave a few totes in the trunk of your car or stash them away in your purse for unexpected trips.

 Skip the Suds-Try a green detergent such as 7th Generation which comes in a recycled cardboard bottle.
-You can also use a detergent designed for cold water; using cold water for each wash load saves energy, which is good for the earth, and also saves money, which is great for your wallet.
-Cold water detergents are formulated to fight dirt and stains just as well as their warm water counterparts.
+Furthermore, you can also use a detergent designed for cold water.
+Thereby using cold water for each wash load saves energy.
+It’s also good for the earth which also saves money.
+Thereby it is great for your wallet.
+Finally, cold water detergents are formulated to fight dirt and stains.
+Because it works just as well as their warm water counterparts.

 Use a dishwasher instead of washing plates by hand.
 Buy an Energy Star Rated washer, only run it when it is full and skip the pre-rinse cycle.

-Choose Non-Toxic Cleaning Products-For every commercial and chemical based product on the market, there is probably a greener alternative…or even a homemade substitution!
+First of all, for every commercial and chemical based product on the market, there is probably a greener alternative.
+More importantly a homemade substitution!

-Green Your Pet-The carbon emissions emitted from the production and transportation of your pet’s food can be quite high; to offset this, look for healthy food alternatives.
-While organic pet food may cost a bit more, it is made with renewable resources and no pesticides or environmentally unfriendly fertilizers.
-Whether it comes in bottles, bags or cans, chances are that your pet’s food containers can be recycled.
+Green Your Pet-The carbon emissions emitted from the production and transportation of your pet’s food can be quite high.
+So to offset this therefore look for healthy food alternatives.
+While organic pet food may cost a bit more, it is made with renewable resources.
+As a result, no pesticides or environmentally unfriendly fertilizers.
+Whether it comes in bottles, bags or cans therefore, chances are that your pet’s food containers can be recycled.

-Scooping poop is no fun for anyone but you can make it more environmentally friendly by using biodegradable bags, which are available at most pet stores.
-This is an excellent alternative to using plastic bags which are nearly impossible to decompose.
+In conclusion, scooping poop is no fun for anyone.
+However you can make it more environmentally friendly.
+Consequently by using biodegradable bags.
+Finally, these are now available at most pet stores.
+As a result, this is an excellent alternative to using plastic bags.
+All which are nearly impossible to decompose.